RTMP vs. RTSP: Which Streaming Protocol is Right for You?

 Selecting between RTMP and RTSP streaming depends on your business needs and the platform you choose.

 Because of its versatility, RTMP is secure and can stream audio, video, and text files in any web browser and mobile device that is compatible with Flash.
-This means RTMP streaming is widely accessible to viewers without the need for secondary applications or platforms to make a player compatible.
+This means RTMP streaming is widely accessible to viewers without the need for secondary applications or RTMP streaming platforms to make a player compatible.
 It also makes your task of filming, uploading, and sharing your live-streamed videos easier.
 RTMP is made for modern streaming media needs.

 To capably live stream with RTMP streaming protocol, you will need a live-streaming camera, a capture card or hardware video encoder, and live video streaming software.
 Once you have all the right equipment, the RTMP streaming protocol will help get your content to your viewers.